maubanel/GMS2-4-Directions/last-key/README.md

 * Center the sprite in the room
 * Add a variable to track the speed of the player in pixels per step called `p_speed`
-* Add a variable to store the last valid movement button pressed
+* Add a variable to store the last valid movement button pressed called `last_movement_key`

 ![center text and add p_speed and ](images/playerCreate.png)